From Net to Platform Regulation

 To address these timely questions, CERRE has launched a new research project, combining the latest economic, technical and legal literature on non-discrimination obligations for digital service markets, with discussions between telecommunications operators, digital firms, regulators, European policymakers and other experts.

-The eagerly awaited report of this project, and its policy recommendations, will be published in December 2017 and debated at this high-level CERRE Executive Seminar.
+The eagerly awaited report of this project, and its policy recommendations will be debated at this high-level CERRE Executive Seminar on 5 December.

 This event is reserved for CERRE members' representatives and a limited number of non-members.